 A provisional cut score for determining likely need for support will be based on local norms for the time to complete each RAN measure, as well as for the total time (i.e., time to complete RAN Objects and Letters or time to complete RAN Objects and Numbers).
+With this in mind, educators should plan to test all students in a grade level, except those without response capabilities to complete the assessment, so that the local norms are representative of your student population.
+To have stable norms, at least 100 students are required.
 Provisionally, we recommend that students who earn scores at the 10th percentile or lower may need additional support.
-Scores for students who have more that five errors (less than 90% accuracy) on any RAN measure should not be interpreted as a measure of RAN as one cannot be sure the items were sufficiently familiar to the student.
+Scores for students who have more than five errors (less than 90% accuracy) on any RAN measure should not be interpreted as a measure of RAN as one cannot be sure the items were sufficiently familiar to the student.
+The use of local norms provides an initial interpretive framework.
 As additional data are gathered on the Acadience RAN measures, these criteria may be updated.
+Updated guidance on the interpretation of RAN will be posted on the Acadience Learning website (www.acadiencelearning.org).
 Importantly, RAN measures, while useful for screening students for risk for future reading difficulties, are not well suited for progress monitoring purposes.
 Additionally, using RAN tasks for teaching purposes is not recommended.
 According to Kilpatrick (2015), at this time a research-based means to directly improve RAN is not known; however, there is evidence to suggest that meaningful improvement in reading skills is associated with improvements in RAN.
 Thus, focusing intervention efforts on improving skills that directly impact reading (e.g., phonemic awareness, phonics, decoding, fluency) is recommended.